cwi-dis/iotsa/readme.md

 If a device is in normal WiFi mode the WiFi parameters can only be changed if the device is in configuration mode.

 The module also provides a REST api on `/api/wificonfig` (and this api depends on whether in configuration mode or not).

+The module can be disabled (by building with _IOTSA\_WITHOUT\_WIFI_) but until other network interface modules are implemented this is not very useful.

 ### iotsaSimple.h